joravkumar/GCTranscriptionConnector-Google/README.md

 - **gpt-4o-mini-transcribe:**
   - Default model, balancing speed and accuracy
   - Limited parameter support (no timestamps)
-  - Supported formats: json or text only
+  - Uses a sophisticated buffering system to detect complete utterances
+  - Features:
+    - Voice Activity Detection to process only speech segments
+    - Response streaming for real-time results
+    - Confidence scores derived from token logprobs
+    - Synthetic word-level timing for Genesys compatibility

 - **gpt-4o-transcribe:**
   - Higher quality model for more accurate transcriptions
   - Limited parameter support (no timestamps)
-  - Supported formats: json or text only
+  - Same processing features as gpt-4o-mini-transcribe

 The connector automatically adapts to whichever provider and model is specified in the environment variables, adjusting request parameters and response handling accordingly.
-When using models without word-level confidence, the connector still maintains full compatibility with the Genesys AudioHook protocol by supplying default confidence values where needed.
+When using models without word-level confidence or timing, the connector still maintains full compatibility with the Genesys AudioHook protocol by supplying generated values where needed.

 ---